 The so-called greenhouse effect is necessary for all life on Earth.
 It contributes to absorbing the heat of the sun in the atmosphere.
 Thereby it heats the planet to a temperature that is perfect for life.
 It works by gases absorbing the radiation from the sun.
 These are called greenhouse gases.
 However, too many greenhouse gases in the atmosphere lead to a warmer climate.
 Therefore, human activities that release greenhouse gases have led to global warming.
 Hence the climate changecrisis.

 How does the greenhouse effect work?

-Another important gas for the greenhouse effect is the nitrous oxide.
-This gas is also known as the laughing gas.
-This gas is extremely powerful.
-In fact, it is up to 300 times better at trapping the heat from the sun than CO2.
-Luckily, nitrous oxide is not released as much as CO2.
+As mentioned, greenhouse gases create the greenhouse effect.
+They lead to a warm temperature on planet Earth.
+CO2 is the most common gas mentioned when concerning climate change.
+For example, CO2 gets emitted through the breathing of plants, animals and humans.
+Another important gas for the greenhouse effect is nitrous oxide.
+The gas is also known as laughing gas.
+It is extremely powerful and up to 300 times better at trapping the heat from the sun than CO2.
+Luckily, nitrous oxide is not released as much as the latter.